-Neapolitan style bowl back Mandola by Louis Gerome.
-Mr. Gerome is reconized as a forerunner in the Frech luthiers
+Neapolitan style bowl back Mandola build by master luthier Louis Gerome in 1991.
+Mr. Gerome is reconized as a forerunner in the Frech luthiers scene.

 The Mandolae (US and Canada) or tenor mandola (Ireland and UK) is to the mandolin what the viola is to the violin: the four double courses of strings tuned in fifths to the same pitches as the viola (C-G-D-A low-to-high), a fifth lower than a mandolin.
 The mandola, although now rarer, is the ancestor of the mandolin, the name of which means simply “little mandola”.